Origin of the Eagle Masters and Hunting

 Domestic animals such as dogs are not excluded from the skilled hunter’s talons.

 They possess incredibly keen eyesight and are easily able to scan far enough to spot a rabbit, lizard, or mouse two kilometers away.
-Their hearing is also excellent because they need to be able to hear the cries of their young and chicks when they are flying some distance away.
+Their hearing is also excellent because they need to be able to hear the cries of their young chicks when they are flying some distance away.

 The golden eagle has over 2,000 feathers, from small, downy ones for keeping the bird warm when it’s riding the often freezing thermals to large broad flight feathers.
 They take immaculate care of them, preening themselves meticulously.
 Considering that they have a wingspan of up to two meters this is not a task to underestimate.